Dopingus/cert-manager-webhook-dynu/README.md

 1. Generate an API Key at [Dynu](https://www.dynu.com/en-US/ControlPanel/APICredentials)

-2. Create a secret to store your application secret, secret needs to be in same namespace as cert-manager if using a clusterissuer.
+2. Create a secret to store your dynu API key.
+The secret needs to be in same namespace as cert-manager if using a ClusterIssuer.
 Issuer is namespace scoped so secret needs to be localised with issuer:

     ```bash
-    kubectl create secret generic dynu-secret -n '<cert-manager namespace>' \
+    kubectl create secret generic dynu-secret -n cert-manager --from-literal=api-key='<DYNU_API_KEY>'
-      --from-literal=api-key='<DYNU_API_KEY>'
     ```

     The `secretName` can also be changed in `deploy/dynu-webhook/values.yaml` in case you have to follow some convention.
     The secret must be created in the same namespace as the webhook.

-3. Create a certificate issuer:
+3. Create a Letsencrypt Account key using (acme.sh)[https://github.com/acmesh-official/acme.sh]

+     ```acme.sh --server letsencrypt --create-account-key
+     ```
+4. Create a secret to store the Letsencrypt key.

+     ```bash
+     kubectl create secret generic letsencrypt-secret -n cert-manager --from-file=api-key=~/.acme.sh/ca/acme-v02.api.letsencrypt.org/directory/account.key
+     ```

+5. Create a ClusterIssuer yaml file, letsencrypt-dynu-cluster-issuer.yaml:

 ```yaml
 apiVersion: cert-manager.io/v1